 Final Words

-Reducing inflammation and enhancing energy through diet isn’t about deprivation it’s about intention.
+Reducing unnecessary fats and focusing on nutrient-rich foods isn’t about deprivation — it’s about intention.

-When you remove the fats that harm you and replace them with bioactive oils, precision-sourced produce, and real ingredients, you feel the difference not just in your numbers, but in your mood, recovery, and resilience.
+When you replace what harms you with bioactive oils, precision-sourced produce, and real ingredients, you notice the difference — in your mood, recovery, and resilience.

-Whether you’re chasing a record underwater or managing recovery from a heavy training cycle, your food is your first tool and your most personal form of medicine.
+Whether you’re chasing a record underwater or managing recovery from a heavy training cycle, your food is your first tool and your most personal daily choice.

 I produce this olive oil not only for taste, but because I use it myself, every day, in my training.

-And I believe that sharing it is part of the journey a way of extending what I learn, and of making health and performance taste like something real.
+And I believe that sharing it is part of the journey — a way of extending what I learn, and of making performance taste like something real.

 APPENDIX